-Notify your surgeon if you experience any of the following (if your surgeon is not available, inform your family doctor):
+Notify your surgeon or nurse practitioner if you experience any of the following (if not available then inform your family doctor):

-- SUDDEN increase in swelling, pain, or redness in your calf/calves - SUDDEN, severe increase in pain in your new joint - A foul odour, pus, or yellow or green drainage at your incision site - Excessive bleeding - Any other signs or symptoms of infection (i.e. bladder infection, tooth infection, etc.) - A persistent increase in temperature (over 38°C)
+- SUDDEN increase in swelling, pain, or redness in your calf/calves - SUDDEN, severe increase in pain in your new joint - A foul odor, pus, or yellow or green drainage at your incision site - Excessive bleeding - Any other signs or symptoms of infection (i.e. bladder infection, tooth infection, etc.) - A persistent increase in temperature (over 38°C)